 You will also gain transferable skills such as the ability to develop and present arguments, as well as the ability to work independently and in groups.
 Within our School of Computer Science and Electronic Engineering lies the very strong AI for Decision Making research group, which will offer graduates of the course networking opportunities.

-The course is developed in collaboration with industry partners and public sector organisations, offering you paid work placement opportunities.
-Our partners include BT, Profusion, Essex County Council, Essex Police, and Suffolk County Council.
+This course is developed in collaboration with industry partners and public sector organisations, which include BT, Profusion, Essex County Council, Essex Police, and Suffolk County Council.
+Our active links with industry can broaden your employment potential and offer placement opportunities.

 Our research covers a range of topics, from materials science and semiconductor device physics, to the theory of computation and the philosophy of computer science, with most of our research groups based around laboratories offering world-class facilities.